Category Archives: Italian Royals

 Joseph adored his wife but Isabella hated the strict court ceremonies and was very reserved toward Joseph.
 Joseph’s sister Archduchess Maria Christina was Isabella’s best friend and closest confidante.
 Some modern historians believe that Isabella and Maria Christina likely had a romantic, and possibly a sexual relationship.
 They exchanged letters and small notes in French but only the nearly two hundred letters and notes written by Isabella have survived.
 Isabella’s letters and notes show a deep affection toward Maria Christina and are characteristic of a romantic-sexual relationship.
 See Wikipedia: Relationship with Archduchess Maria Christina and scroll down to A selection of quotes by Isabella in letters to Marie cited by Badinter as supporting a love affair.

-It was a tradition that the imperial court spent the summer at Schönbrunn Palace in Vienna but away from the more populated central part of Vienna.
+It was a tradition that the imperial court spent the summer at Schönbrunn Palace in Vienna, away from the more populated central part of Vienna.
 In 1763, warm weather lasted well into the autumn and the court returned to Hofburg Palace, located in central Vienna, on November 14, 1763.
 Isabella would have preferred to remain at the more isolated Schönbrunn Palace.
 She was six months pregnant and there were reports of smallpox cases in and around Vienna.
 After returning to Hofburg Palace, Isabella developed a fever on November 18, 1763, and it soon became clear that she had smallpox.
 Isabella’s high fever induced labor three months early, and on November 22, 1763, she gave birth to a premature second daughter.
-The baby was baptized Maria Christina, as Isabella requested, but died the same day.
+As Isabella requested, the baby was baptized Maria Christina but died the same day.

 Following the birth, Isabella was rarely conscious but during her moments of consciousness, she displayed extraordinary courage.
 Joseph, who had already had smallpox, stayed by her side and took care of her without a break.
 On November 27, 1763, one month and three days before her 22nd birthday, Isabella died from smallpox at Hofburg Palace in Vienna, Austria.
 Because her body was still infectious, it was buried quickly without an autopsy or embalming in the Maria Theresa Crypt at the Imperial Crypt in the Capuchin Church in Vienna, Austria.
 The tiny coffin of her daughter Maria Christina was placed under Isabella’s coffin.
 In 1770, when Isabella’s elder daughter Maria Theresa died at the age of seven from pleurisy, her coffin was placed next to her mother’s and younger sister’s coffins.